-Ask members of the faculty as well as your local ACerS Professional Section, AIST Member Chapter, ASM Professional Chapter, and/or TMS Local Section to speak to your chapter about the job market and career opportunities.
+Ask members of the faculty as well as your local ACerS Professional Section, AIST Member Chapter, and/or ASM Professional Chapter to speak to your chapter about the job market and career opportunities.
 Many professionals would be delighted to share personal experiences.
 You can also consider resume and/or interview workshops, panel discussions, and other events within this topic.